aryanprince/campus-hub/README.md

 ├── .github                   # GitHub Actions CI/CD workflows
 │    └── workflows            # CI with pnpm cache setup
 │
-├── .vscode                   # Recommended extensions and settings for VSCode │
+├── .husky                    # Git pre-commit hooks for commit messages and linting ├── .vscode                   # Recommended extensions and settings for VSCode ├── postman                   # Postman collection for API testing and documentation │
 ├── apps                      # Main applications under the monorepo │    ├── student              # Next.js app for the Student Portal